TakanariShimbo/open-super-whisper/README.md

 2. Edit the text if needed (the text area is editable)
 3. Use the toolbar buttons to:
    - Copy the transcription to clipboard
-   - Save the transcription as a text file

 ### Other Settings